THERAPY SERVICES

 Modalities of therapy delivery

 Online therapy: I offer professional and confidential telehealth services, so you can access psychological care from your home, using only a computer or smartphone connected to the Internet.
-Online appointments are a great option for individuals and couples who want to avoid travel time and/or prefer accessing support from their homes.
+Online appointments are a convenient option for those who prefer to minimise travel time or access support from the comfort of their own home.

 Feel free to reach out for appointment availability through our Enquiry form.

 I’m passionate about supporting individuals facing challenges in their relationships, whether romantic or non-romantic.
-I can help with issues such as intimacy, avoidance or excessive criticism, unhealthy dating patterns and dating anxiety, breakups, boundary issues, assertiveness and communication.
+I can help with issues such as intimacy, avoidance, excessive criticism, unhealthy dating patterns, dating anxiety, breakups, boundary issues, assertiveness, and communication.

-I have a particular interest in helping individuals who experience poor self-esteem/self-confidence, co-dependency, excessive self-criticism, imposter syndrome, procrastination and lack of motivation, unhealthy lifestyles, cultural, ethnic, and sexual identity concerns, excessive shyness, grief and loss, career, life transitions, and life and career dissatisfaction.
+I have a particular interest in helping individuals who experience low self-esteem, low self-confidence, co-dependency, excessive self-criticism, imposter syndrome, procrastination, low motivation, unhealthy lifestyle patterns, cultural, ethnic, and sexual identity concerns, excessive shyness, grief and loss, career and life transitions, and life or career dissatisfaction.

 Couples therapy